ianjum99/QS-tech-test/README.md

 ```
 terraform apply -auto-approve
 ```
-Terraform will then provision the AWS resources as defined in your configuration.
+Terraform will then provision the AWS resources as defined in the configuration.

 8. Verify Deployment:
 After Terraform completes the apply step, check the AWS Console to confirm that the resources have been created successfully.